Net-zero gas inflow: Measurement of the gas consumption history of a massive quiescent galaxy: Abstract

-Two lines of evidence support our conclusions.
-First, we observe imperfections of preventive feedback, in the form of multiple gas-laden satellites bringing gas in the innermost regions of the GS-10578 halo \citep{DEugenio23a} (as well as candidate AGN within 30 kpc, see \citep{Perna23b}).
-So, unless we assume a complete halt of gas accretion, the highlighted track seems to require some form of ejective feedback at the same rate as gas inflow into the galaxy.
-Second, we also see ejective feedback in action, as supported both by our analysis of neutral gas outflow in the MSA data and by \citep{DEugenio23a} using the IFU data and their methods.
+However, the net zero inflow is not caused by the complete halt of gas accretion on to the galaxy.
+We observe gaps in the preventative feedback in the form of multiple gas-laden satellites bringing gas in the innermost regions of the GS-10578 halo \citep{DEugenio23a} (as well as candidate AGN within 30 kpc, see \citep{Perna23b}).
+Therefore, this incomplete halt of gas accretion requires some form of mild ejective feedback at the same rate as gas inflow into the galaxy.
+Furthermore, we also see ejective feedback in action, as supported both by our analysis of neutral gas outflow in the MSA data and by \citep{DEugenio23a} using the IFU data and their methods.
 Moreover, neutral-gas outflows seem to be widespread in massive, quiescent galaxies at $z\sim2-3.7$ \citep{Belli23,Davies24, Perez-Gonzalez24}; this suggests that the conditions found in GS10578, far from being extreme, may instead be typical in early quiescent galaxies.

-Our result holds even when we assume the most conservative upper limit on the current gas mass, as the 2.7\% change in the starting point of the tracks does not influence our conclusions.
-Our conclusions support that although ejective feedback is in action, the exact fraction of preventative vs ejective feedback is yet to be understood with a larger sample.
+Our conclusions about net zero inflow scenario holds even when we assume the most conservative upper limit on the current gas mass, as the 2.7\% change in the starting point of the tracks does not influence our conclusions.
+Our conclusions support that although ejective feedback is in action, it does not eject the majority of the galaxy's gas supply to quench it, but only any incoming fresh gas, or heats the halo, preventing further gas accretion \citep{Koudmani22}.
 This is consistent with the results of \citep{Baker23}, who found that metallicities of quiescent galaxies are consistent with the scenario of black hole quenching galaxies via halo heating (either preventative or delayed feedback), which results in lack of fresh gas accretion and lack of dilution of the metal content of a galaxy with pristine gas from the IGM.